Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Methodology and results

 \paragraph{Evaluation.} In the current scenario, we know the true community membership of each node as it is directly implied by the Stochastic Block Model.
 Thus, we can use the adjusted Rand score (AR-index, see~\cite{HubertArabie1985:partitionscomp}) as a measure the clustering quality.
-Assuming that $\mathbf{M}$ is a confusion matrix, where $m_{u,v}$ gives the number of elements in the $u$-th reference cluster classified by an algorithm as actually members of the $v$-th community,
+Assuming that ${M}$ is a confusion matrix, where $m_{u,v}$ gives the number of elements in the $u$-th reference cluster classified by an algorithm as members of the $v$-th community,

 where $m_{u,\boldsymbol{\cdot}}=\sum_{v=1}^{K} m_{u,v}$ and $m_{\boldsymbol{\cdot},v}=\sum_{u=1}^{K} m_{u,v}$.
-The adjusted Rand score attains the values between a~soft lower limit equal to 0 and a hard upper limit equal to 1 -- a partition may yield values slightly lower than 0 if its performance is worse than a purely random assignment.
-Naturally, many other measures exists (e.g., \cite{psi,aaa}), but the results they yield are usually highly correlated.
+The adjusted Rand score attains the values between a~soft lower limit equal to 0 and a hard upper limit equal to 1.
+A partition may yield values slightly lower than 0 if its performance is worse than a purely random assignment.
+Naturally, many other measures exists (e.g., \cite{psi,aaa}), but the results they yield tend to be highly correlated.

 We shall also record the times to compute each graph model.
 Note that on such small graphs, the time to apply the hierarchical clustering algorithms on an already constructed distance matrix is negligible.